This book is comprised of two distinct parts that take the reader on a journey from pre-British Mandate Palestine to modern day Palestine.

 Dying in the Land of Promise presents the reader with two simultaneous narratives, the dominant of which is the story of Palestinian Christianity.
-The narrative is set within the context of Palestine’s changing political and religious history.
-Gradually the secondary narrative overtakes the Christian narrative, particularly during the last 125 years with the rise of nationalism, Zionism, the triumph of Israel, and the dramatic decline of Palestinian Christianity in the Holy Land.
 By Donald E. Wagner.

 Fair-minded and sympathetic to Jewish, Muslim, and Christian concerns, Charles P. Lutz and Robert O. Smith provide a clear account of the Israeli-Palestinian situation and a compelling plea for Christian involvement in the area.